Common poisonous plants for cats

 Dieffenbachia

 Dieffenbachia contains neurotoxins.
-Upon contact, cats may exhibit symptoms such as nausea, vomiting, abdominal pain, and diarrhea.
+Upon contact, cats may exhibit symptoms such as nausea, vomiting, abdominal pain, and diarrhoea.
 Severe cases can result in coma or even death.

 Dieffenbachia